whiteducksoftware/dapr-demo/README.md

 ### Run on AKS using Azure services

-Follow these steps to run the Dapr demo on Azure Kubernetes Service (AKS) using Azure services as third party components.
+Follow these steps to run the Dapr demo on Azure Kubernetes Service (AKS) using Azure services as third-party components.

 #### Prerequisites for Kubernetes deployment on Azure Cloud